dskecse/hello/README.md

 ## Installation

-To depend on a library, add it to your `Cargo.toml`.
+To depend on a library, add it to your `Cargo.toml` and run:

+    $ cargo update

 Pull in that library using `extern crate` in your `main.rs`.

 ## Usage